sonic-net/DASH/documentation/general/dash-sai-pipeline-packet-flow.md

 ### 3.2.
 Direction Lookup

 In DASH-SAI pipeline, traffic are split into 2 directions: `inbound` and `outbound`.
-Each direction has its own pipeline (see more details below).
+Each direction has its own pipeline (see pipeline overview above).
 When a new packet arrives, we will assign a direction to the packet, then process the packet in the corresponding pipeline.
 This ensures us to do flow match propoerly and transform the packet in the right way.

 ### 3.3.
 Pipeline Lookup